Summary

 Detailed protocols for managing light exposure in the evening to prevent cortisol spikes, including dimming lights, using red/amber light sources, and avoiding short wavelength light from screens.

-"in the evening past sundown, so this will be different different times of year, different locations on Earth, but about two hours after sundown or so, any bright light from an artificial source, especially short wavelength light of the type that comes from LEDs and computer screens and phones, that sort of thing, can cause big increases in cortisol."
+"And as you'll soon learn, not only does it open, but it's extra sensitive.
+Put differently, in the evening past sundown, so this will be different different times of year, different locations on Earth, but about two hours after sundown or so, any bright light from an artificial source, especially short wavelength light of the type that comes from LEDs and computer screens and phones, that sort of thing, can cause big increases in cortisol.
+And that, of course, provides a perfect segment."